AFLplusplus/LibAFL/fuzzers/baby_fuzzer_swap_differential/README.md

-# Baby fuzzer
+# Baby fuzzer (swap differential)

-This is a minimalistic example about how to create a libafl based fuzzer.
+This is a minimalistic example about how to create a libafl-based differential fuzzer which swaps out the AFL map during execution so that both maps may be measured.

-It runs on a single core until a crash occurs and then exits.
+It runs on a single core until an input is discovered which both inputs accept.

-The tested program is a simple Rust function without any instrumentation.
+The tested programs are provided in `first.c` and `second.c`.

-For real fuzzing, you will want to add some sort to add coverage or other feedback.
+You may execute this fuzzer with `cargo make run`.
+If you prefer to do so manually, you may also simply use `cargo build --release --bin libafl_cc` followed by `cargo run --release --bin fuzzer_sd`